List of Coronation Street characters introduced in 1995: Anne Malone

 Anne Malone is the former supervisor of Firman's Freezer Centre and is later promoted to the position of assistant manager.
 She develops a crush on her manager, Curly Watts (Kevin Kennedy), but dates and lives with Andy McDonald (Nicholas Cochrane) for a short time.
-Anne complains of sexual harassment by Leo Firman to her superior Reg Holdsworth (Ken Morley), who is reluctant to report his boss' nephew.
+Anne complains of sexual harassment by Leo Firman to her superior Reg Holdsworth (Ken Morley), who is reluctant to report his boss's nephew.

 Curly rejects Anne's advances, so she sets out on a vendetta to destroy Curly's life.
 One of her attempts at revenge is to pour WD-40 on fish fingers stored inside Freshco's supermarket's freezer.
 However, her plans backfire fatally when a security guard unknowingly locks her inside the freezer after seeing the door is open.
 Anne subsequently freezes to death and her body is discovered the following morning.

 Gary Mallett

 Gary Mallett is played by Ian Mercer.
 He moves to Weatherfield with his wife, Judy (Gaynor Faye), on 2 October 1995, after buying Jack and Vera Duckworth's house.
 She and Gary are happy together, but Judy longs for a child.
-Sadly, nothing happened so when she meets Zoe Tattersall (Joanne Froggatt), a young woman who was considering giving her baby up for adoption, Judy convinces Zoe to allow her and Gary to adopt the baby; a girl who she and Gary name Katie Joyce.
-Zoe, however, regrets her decision and soon takes Katie back and renames her Shannon.
+Sadly, nothing happened so when she meets Zoe Tattersall (Joanne Froggatt), a young woman who was considering giving her baby up for adoption, Judy convinces Zoe to allow her and Gary to buy the baby for £2000, as well as putting Gary's name on the birth certificate to ensure parental rights.
+Zoe later has a girl whom Judy and Gary name Katie Joyce; however, Zoe regrets her decision and soon takes Katie back and renames her Shannon.
 Judy and Gary are heartbroken by this, and this did not improve when Shannon died of meningitis a few months later.
 Eventually, Judy discovers that she is pregnant and is thrilled to discover that she is expecting twins.
 On 25 December 1998, she gives birth to Rebecca and William Mallett.
 Nine months later, Judy collapses in the backyard and dies after suffering a pulmonary embolism caused by injuries sustained in a road accident caused by Terry Duckworth (Nigel Pivaro).
 When Terry arrives at his parents', Jack (Bill Tarmey) and Vera Duckworth's (Liz Dawn), B&B on Christmas Day, Gary punches him and blames him for Judy's death.
 The following year, Gary decides to leave Weatherfield with Rebecca and William on 1 October 2000.
 They move to Blackpool to live with Gary's new girlfriend Paula Shipley (Joanne Rowden) and her son Warren (Dean Worswick), selling the house back to Jack and Vera Duckworth.